WGCATCH aims to bring together the best expertise in fishery data, sampling design and analysis available in the ICES community.

-Many ICES expert groups use data on fishery catches to describe fishing activities, show the development of fisheries, and evaluate the impacts of fisheries on stocks and ecosystems.
-Data from fisheries are often are the primary basis for reconstructing historical populations and estimating fishing mortality.
-These data are often treated as exact in fish stock assessments; however the data are of variable quality.
-Reported landings may be inaccurate to varying extents over time, and there is bias and uncertainty associated with sampling of fishery catches.
+Many ICES expert groups use data on fishery catches to describe fishing activities and evaluate the impacts of fisheries on stocks and ecosystems.
+Data are often are the primary basis for reconstructing historical populations and estimating fishing mortality.
+Although often treated as exact, data are of variable quality.
+Reported landings may be inaccurate, and there is bias and uncertainty associated with sampling of catches.
 These translate into inaccuracies in advice.
-It is vital that ICES or other end users can have confidence in the fishery data underpinning stock assessments and advice on sustainable fishing, and understand their limitations.
+Confidence in the fishery data underpinning assessments and advice on sustainable fishing is vital, as it is to understand their limitations.

 WGCATCH members, Greece, 2017